Graduate Studies BrochureClick here

 Tulane Law School also offers the Doctor of Juridical Science (SJD) to a small number of candidates who already hold the LLM as well as the first law degree (JD or LLB or equivalent).
 The SJD is a research-oriented degree requiring completion of a dissertation which makes an original and significant contribution to legal scholarship.

 Upon admitting a candidate to the SJD program, the Graduate Committee creates an individualized program for the candidate, who spends at least one semester (normally the first semester of enrollment) in residence at Tulane Law School, undertaking between 10 and 12 credits of coursework.
-It is expected that the final SJD dissertation will be submitted within three years after initial enrollment in the SJD program.
+It is expected that the final SJD dissertation will be submitted within four years after initial enrollment in the SJD program.

 For SJD application materials, please click here.